s0/tree.py/README.md

 ### Setup

-You can put the file tree.py wherever you like, and set an alias in your `.bashrc` file if you use **bash**, or you can just copy it to your `/usr/bin/` directory: ***Note: this script is written in python3 not python2, so make sure it's being run by the correct executable! (check the shebang)***
+You can put the file tree.py wherever you like, and set an alias in your `.bashrc` file if you use **bash**, or you can just copy it to your `/usr/bin/` directory:

     > sudo cp tree.py /usr/bin/